ros-drivers/usb_cam/README.md

 =======

 #### A ROS Driver for V4L USB Cameras
+This package is based off of V4L devices specifically instead of just UVC.

 For full documentation, see [the ROS wiki](http://ros.org/wiki/usb_cam).

 [Doxygen](http://docs.ros.org/indigo/api/usb_cam/html/) files can be found on the ROS wiki.